ynbh/walker/README.md

 Examples of what the data would look like after the process is over can be found in the [data](/data/) directory.

+## Install

+To install `walker`, you will need to have `cargo` configured in your environment.
+You can see how to do so [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+Once you're done doing so, simply run `cargo install link-walker`, and let it install.

 ## Usage

 Using `walker` is easy.
 It has a dead-simple CLI interface that can be used to visually see the results of the analysis.
 Options for it are: